QuickBooks & ClicData, Awesome Combo for SMB Financial Management

-1. Invoicing Management: tailored and automated
+1. Invoicing Management: Tailored and automated

 Invoicing management is the ultimate step of the sales process.
-It’s critical that your invoices look as professional as your sales pitch.
+It’s critical that your invoices look as professional as your sales pitch deck.
 It can be quite a misstep to go to great lengths to gain the trust of your customers-to-be only to end up giving them an error-filled quote or messy invoice.
 A professional, clean invoice template that matches the quote goes a long way.
 Secondly, automated missed payment notifications that ensure invoices get paid on time is another essential feature.

-2. Expense Tracking: easily captured and monitored
+2. Expense Tracking: Easily captured and monitored

 One major challenge for accounting concerns tracking expenses.
 You want to be confident that all receipts are stored properly so that your accountant doesn’t have to run after each piece of documentation every time they want to declare taxes or provide you with an accurate view of your business expenditures.